sushiswap/sushi-docs/docs/Developers/Furo/FuroVesting.md

 function updateOwner(uint256 vestId, address newOwner) external override
 ```

-Sets the new owner of a vestment.
+Sets the new owner of a vesting.
 Must be current owner to set.

 #### Parameters